cloudsecnetwork/vuln-auth-app/README.md

 The application also utilizes Docker to containerize both the frontend and backend components.
 Make sure you have Docker installed on your system before proceeding.

 ### Image Build
 Ensure you are in the project root directory.
-Rename the `sample.env` file to `.env` and update the MongoDB connection string in the `.env` file with the appropriate values.
+Update the MongoDB connection string in the `.env` file with the appropriate values.

 You can create a free acount with MongoDB Atlas and setup a database easily.
 You will get a database connection string that you can use in your environment file.